-Our adopted absolute calibration now becomes $M_\mathrm{TRGB}^{F090W} = -4.347 \pm 0.033$~(stat) $\pm 0.054$~(sys)~mag (see Table~3 in \citealt{2024arXiv240104776A} for all of the included error terms).
+Our adopted absolute calibration now becomes $M_\mathrm{TRGB}^{F090W} = -4.347 \pm 0.033$~(stat) $\pm 0.054$~(sys)~mag (see Table~3 in \citealt{2024ApJ...966...89A} for all of the included error terms).

 Until now, we have not included the minor contribution from foreground extinction in our analysis.
 To tabulate $A_{F090W}$ for each target, we take $E(B-V)$ from \cite{2011ApJ...737..103S} and adopt $A_{F090W}/E(B-V) = 1.4156$~\citep{2023ApJ...956L..18R}.
 The corresponding extinction values are $A_{F090W} = 0.021$~mag for NGC\,1380, $A_{F090W} = 0.016$~mag for NGC\,1399, and $A_{F090W} = 0.014$~mag for NGC\,1404.
 After correcting the observed magnitudes for foreground extinction, we tabulate $\mu = m-M$ for each field separately, and note the results in Table~\ref{tab:trgb-distances}.
 The uncertainties on the individual distance moduli are tabulated from the quadrature sum of the uncertainty in the observed magnitude of the tip and the uncertainty in the absolute magnitude calibration of $\pm0.063$~mag.
 The former term is itself the quadrature sum of the uncertainty in the underlying TRGB measurement, and a conservative one-half the value of the foreground extinction.
 For our final distance moduli, we take the average of each of the two individual fields (without further averaging down of the errors), to find $\mu = 31.397 \pm 0.066$~mag for NGC\,1380, $\mu = 31.511 \pm 0.068$~mag for NGC\,1399, and $\mu = 31.364 \pm 0.067$~mag for NGC\,1404 (Table \ref{tab:qual-distances}).